PixelsetDev/Saturn/README.md

 # Saturn
 Saturn is a powerful content management system for publishers, educators and everyone in-between.
-Saturn is a lightweight, blazing fast and incredibly powerful CMS.
-Designed with speed, performance and reliability in mind, Saturn perfect for websites of any size that can scale with ease.
+Saturn is a lightweight, blazing-fast and incredibly powerful CMS.
+Designed with speed, performance and reliability in mind, Saturn is perfect for websites of any size that can scale with ease.

 ## How does Saturn display pages?
 Saturn uses the backend (shown in this repo) to display pages using the Saturn Router and Render Engine, meaning that we don't need to hard-code any frontend of your website.
 The Saturn router is fast and powerful, it allows us to save space and complexity by serving all your public-facing webpages from only two files!
 It handles rendering, themeing, errors and more.